Center for Diabetes and Cardiometabolic Health – CDCH

 Comprehensive Liver Testing

-We use FibroScan and advanced imaging to assess your liver health accurately.
+We use FibroScan and advanced imaging to evaluate liver fat and stiffness.

 Personalized Treatment Plans

-From diet changes to medical management, we tailor care to your needs.
+From diet changes to medical management, customize treatment plans to your individual needs.

 Understanding Fatty Liver Disease

-Hepatic steatosis means fat accumulation in liver cells.
-When this happens without significant alcohol use, it’s called NAFLD (Non-Alcoholic Fatty Liver Disease).
+Hepatic steatosis refers to excess fat accumulation in liver cells.
+When this occurs without significant alcohol consumption, it’s called NAFLD (Non-Alcoholic Fatty Liver Disease).

 In some patients, inflammation develops.
 This is called NASH (Non-Alcoholic Steatohepatitis).
-The newest term, MASH (Metabolic dysfunction-Associated Steatohepatitis), reflects our updated understanding of the disease.
+The newer term, MASH, (Metabolic dysfunction-Associated Steatohepatitis), reflects the metabolic causes associated with the disease

-MAFLD (Metabolic dysfunction-Associated Fatty Liver Disease) is another term now used to describe fatty liver linked to metabolic conditions like diabetes and obesity.
+MAFLD (Metabolic dysfunction-Associated Fatty Liver Disease) is a term sometimes used associated with metabolic conditions such as obesity and diabetes..

 NAFLD